MEXICAN FLAG SALUTE & PLEDGE OF

 The HUGE Flag

-There was a huge American Flag hanging over one part–it must have been 50
+son.
+There was a huge American Flag hanging over one part–it must have been

-yards long.
+50 yards long.
 My boy asked me why it was there.
 I thought about it.
-I remembered
+I

-when I was in living in London in 1992, as a student, and watched the movied
+remembered when I was in living in London in 1992, as a student, and watched

-Kindergarten Cop in a dorm room with a group of about a dozen students from
+the movied Kindergarten Cop in a dorm room with a group of about a dozen

-all over–England, Greece, Spain, Ireland.
-The entire room, except for me
+students from all over–England, Greece, Spain, Ireland.
+The entire room,

-and the one other American, burst into laughter when the kindergartners were
+except for me and the one other American, burst into laughter when the kindergartners

-shown in class saying the Pledge of Allegiance.
-We were confused and asked
+were shown in class saying the Pledge of Allegiance.
+We were confused and

-for the movie to be paused, and said, “hold on–what’s so funny?”
-One of them
+asked for the movie to be paused, and said, “hold on–what’s so funny?”
+One

-Boys, which opens with some number on a stage in front of a ginormous American
+the Boys, which opens with some number on a stage in front of a ginormous

-of July, with hundreds of people around the gorgeous man-made lake, watching
+4th of July, with hundreds of people around the gorgeous man-made lake,

-fireworks, and as Lee Greenwood’s cloying “Proud to be An American” was
+watching fireworks, and as Lee Greenwood’s cloying “Proud to be An American”

-played, the entire crowd stood up in unison, like toy soldiers, hands over
+was played, the entire crowd stood up in unison, like toy soldiers, hands

 So I told my son, the flag is there because Americans have been taught